Trikke76/Zabbix-Book/docs/extra-monitoring/SNMP-traps-monitoring.md

 # firewall-cmd --reload
 ```

-Next we need to install the net-snmp-utils package and the net-snmp-perl package for our perl script to work.
+Next we need to install the net-snmp, net-snmp-utils package and the net-snmp-perl package for our perl script to work with snmptrapd.

 ```
-dnf install -y net-snmp-utils net-snmp-perl
+dnf install -y net-snmp net-snmp-utils net-snmp-perl
 ```

 Copy our zabbix_trap_receiver file to /usr/bin/ and make it executable